2072/Decursive/Readme.txt

 Decursive is dedicated to the memory of Bertrand Sense known as Glorfindal on the European server Les Sentinelles.
+He was the raid leader of our guild ( http://www.wow-horizon.org )

  		###################################
  		# *** Decursive Main Features *** #